lewiswatson55/Understanding_Neural_Networks_with_Iris_Dataset/intro_to_nn.md

 ### Deployment
 Finally, when the network is performing satisfactorily, it is time to deploy it.
 This can be done by exporting the model weights and biases and using them in a production-ready system.
 This system can then be used to predict the output of unseen data, or even to control a physical system such as a robot or an autonomous car.

----

-## Let's write a MLP
+## Let's build a MLP

 Okay, enough talk, lets code!
 More specifically lets write and train a multiclass iris classification multilayer perceptron neural network.
 If you would like to code along [see here for the IRIS.csv dataset used.](https://github.com/lewiswatson55/Understanding_Neural_Networks_with_Iris_Dataset/blob/master/IRIS.csv)

-This tutorial will assume you know how to set up a python environment, and also install libraries, we will use: Pandas, TensorFlow, and Sk-learn
+This tutorial will assume you know how to set up a python environment, and also install libraries, we will use: Pandas, TensorFlow, and sk-learn

 ### Import our libraries and get set up